Nate Robertson: St. Louis Cardinals

+Philadelphia Phillies

-Robertson signed a minor league contract with the St. Louis Cardinals on August 2, 2010, and was assigned to the Triple-A Memphis Redbirds.
-Robertson exercised an opt-out clause on August 23, and signed a minor league contract with the Philadelphia Phillies on August 24, 2010, reporting to Triple-A Lehigh Valley.
+On August 25, 2010, Robertson signed a minor league contract with the Philadelphia Phillies, reporting to Triple-A Lehigh Valley.
+He had his contract selected to the major league roster on September 6.
 On September 9, 2010, Robertson was designated for assignment by the Phillies, a day after giving up 5 runs in 2/3 innings against the Marlins and nearly blowing a 10-run lead.
+He was released the next day.

 Seattle Mariners

 On January 20, 2011, Robertson signed a minor league contract with the Seattle Mariners with an invitation to Spring training.
+He elected free agency following the season on November 2.

 Chicago Cubs

-On February 19, 2012, the Chicago Cubs and Robertson agreed to terms to a minor league contract.
+On February 18, 2012, Robertson signed a minor league contract with the Chicago Cubs.
+He was released on May 29.

+Wichita Wingnuts

+On June 18, 2012, Robertson signed with the Wichita Wingnuts of the American Association of Professional Baseball.
+In 3 starts 8 innings of work he went 0-0 with a 0.00 ERA and 6 strikeouts.

 Toronto Blue Jays

-On July 14, 2012, the Toronto Blue Jays signed him to a contract.
+On July 16, 2012, Robertson signed a minor league contract with the Toronto Blue Jays.
 The Blue Jays assigned Robertson to their AAA affiliate Las Vegas 51s.
+He elected free agency following the season November 2.

 Texas Rangers

-On January 21, 2013, the Texas Rangers signed Robertson to a minor league contract.
+On January 26, 2013, the Texas Rangers signed Robertson to a minor league contract.
+He elected free agency following the season on November 4.

-Second stint with Tigers
+Detroit Tigers (second stint)

-On March 13, 2013, Robertson signed a minor league deal with the Detroit Tigers.
-On May 17, 2013, Robertson was granted his release from the Tigers, as he was struggling with his command in Triple-A.
+On March 6, 2014, Robertson signed a minor league deal with the Detroit Tigers.
+On May 17, 2014, Robertson was granted his release from the Tigers, as he was struggling with his command in Triple-A.